Space architecture: Etymology

-The word space in space architecture is referring to the outer space definition, which is from English outer and space.
-Outer can be defined as "situated on or toward the outside; external; exterior" and originated around 1350–1400 in Middle English.
-Space is "an area, extent, expanse, lapse of time," the aphetic of Old French espace dating to 1300.
-Espace is from Latin spatium, "room, area, distance, stretch of time," and is of uncertain origin.
-In space architecture, speaking of outer space usually means the region of the universe outside Earth's atmosphere, as opposed to outside the atmospheres of all terrestrial bodies.
-This allows the term to include such domains as the lunar and Martian surfaces.

-Architecture, the concatenation of architect and -ure, dates to 1563, coming from Middle French architecte.
-This term is of Latin origin, formerly architectus, which came from Greek arkhitekton.
-Arkitekton means "master builder" and is from the combination of arkhi- "chief" and tekton "builder".
-The human experience is central to architecture – the primary difference between space architecture and spacecraft engineering.
+This mission statement for space architecture was developed in 2002 by participants in the 1st Space Architecture Symposium, organized at the World Space Congress in Houston, by the Aerospace Architecture Subcommittee, Design Engineering Technical Committee (DETC), American Institute of Aeronautics and Astronautics (AIAA).The subcommittee rose to the status of an independent Space Architecture Technical Committee (SATC) of the AIAA in 2008.
+The SATC routinely organizes technical sessions at several conferences, including AIAA ASCEND, the International Conference on Environmental Systems (ICES), the International Astronautical Congress (IAC), and the American Society of Civil Engineers (ASCE) Earth & Space conference.

 There is some debate over the terminology of space architecture.
 Some consider the field to be a specialty within architecture that applies architectural principles to space applications.
 Others such as Theodore W. Hall of the University of Michigan see space architects as generalists, with what is traditionally considered architecture (Earth-bound or terrestrial architecture) being a subset of a broader space architecture.
 Any structures that fly in space will likely remain for some time highly dependent on Earth-based infrastructure and personnel for financing, development, construction, launch, and operation.
 Therefore, it is a matter of discussion how much of these earthly assets are to be considered part of space architecture.
 The technicalities of the term space architecture are open to some level of interpretation.

-Origins
+History

 Ideas of people traveling to space were first published in science fiction stories, like Jules Verne's 1865 From the Earth to the Moon.
-In this story several details of the mission (crew of three, spacecraft dimensions, Florida launch site) bear striking similarity to the Apollo Moon landings that took place more than 100 years later.
-Verne's aluminum capsule had shelves stocked with equipment needed for the journey such as a collapsing telescope, pickaxes and shovels, firearms, oxygen generators, and even trees to plant.
+Elements then imagined necessary for space travel included telescopes, pickaxes and shovels, firearms, oxygen generators, and even trees.
 A curved sofa was built into the floor and walls and windows near the tip of the spacecraft were accessible by ladder.
 The projectile was shaped like a bullet because it was gun-launched from the ground, a method infeasible for transporting man to space due to the high acceleration forces produced.
 It would take rocketry to get humans to the cosmos.